-I have read numerous articles about Alexander’s incredible work ethic and his desire to practice non-stop as a youngster in Beijing (obviously before he was 16), as a high school player in Maryland/Virginia, and as a college player at West Virginia.
-If his lack of organized basketball was a problem that would later become an excuse, he should have stayed at WVU for another year with Huggins.
+I have read numerous articles about Alexander’s incredible work ethic and his desire to practice non-stop.
+Despite the quote, he presumably started playing basketball while growing up in China well before turning 16.
+From there, he played throughout high school before going on to play at West Virginia.
+If his lack of organized basketball would later become an excuse, he should have stayed at WVU for another year.
 For as much as he tries, Alexander legitimately cannot blame the Bucks (or any of the other teams which gave him a chance) for his lack of preparedness to play in the NBA.

 Any charge of discrimination is not a laughing matter, but Alexander’s reaction to it was.
-Specifically, he decided to emulate former “clean-cut” guys like Mike Miller and Chris Andersen, who changed their hair and got tattoos to change other people’s perception of them.
+Specifically, he decided to emulate former “clean-cut” guys like Mike Miller and Chris Andersen.
+Of note, these players changed their hair and got tattoos to alter other people’s perception of them.

 In college, I was a bruiser and it was understood I was going to knock people around, and that I was super-athletic and super-skilled.
 But in the pros, it’s a different culture.
 It’s assumed, no matter how many times we hit people, that clean-cut players are soft – and I was so sick of that.
 I want my image to reflect who I am as a basketball player.

-JOE ALEXANDER AND OTHER NOTABLE PLAYERS FROM THE 2008 NBA DRAFT
+TOP PICKS FROM THE 2008 NBA DRAFT

 (Totals updated for 2015-16 season)